String.prototype.slice()

 • First, use the indexOf() method to locate the @ sign.
 The returned value of the indexOf() is used as the second argument of the slice() method.

-• Then, use the slice() method to extract the local part of the email starting from the beginning of string up to the character before the @ sign.
+• Then, use the slice() method to extract the local part of the email starting from the beginning of the string up to the character before the @ sign.

 Summary